webrecorder/browsertrix/docs/develop/docs.md

 | ----------------------------- | ---------------------------- |
 | One, two, three, and four.    | One, two, three and four.    |
 | Charles, Ada, and Alan.       | Charles, Ada and Alan.       |

+### Be Concise, Avoid "You Statements"

+Generally, people don't want to have to read documentation.
+When writing, try to explain concepts simply and with clear objective language.
+Avoid spending time referring to the reader, instead tell them what they should know.
+Do not use "we" to refer to communication between the author and the reader, use "we" to refer to Webrecorder.

+##### Example

+> If you want to do x, you can click on y

+Can be shortened to:

+> To do x, click on y.

 ### Acronyms